 But it also packs a USB-A and USB-C connector on the same device, making connectivity a breeze.

-If you need something with even more capacity, check out our guide to the biggest flash drives.
+If you need something with even more capacity than the SanDisk Ultra Dual Drive, check out our guide to the biggest flash drives.

 If you’re working from home or video calling with friends and family, a good webcam can make a big difference.
-The Logitech C920S is a fantastic camera for its price, with 1080-pixel resolution support at up to 30 FPS, an excellent quality lens with strong autofocus abilities, and good low-light correction.
+The Logitech CP920 is a fantastic camera for its price, with 1080-pixel resolution support at up to 30 frames per second, an excellent-calquality lens with strong autofocus abilities, and good low-light correction.
 There’s also a great software suite to back it up, offering facial tracking, shutter control, and zoom functions.
+The dual microphones are also a great pick to make sure your audio is clear during remote work or online school.

 Gaming mice might seem like overkill if you’re just working on your PC, but they do have some of the best ergonomics and functionality of any mice out there.
 The Steelseries Rival 710 is our favorite gaming mouse, featuring a high-end sensor, comfortable shell, and great side grips for easy use during intense gaming sessions.
 It’s a fantastic right-hand rodent no matter what you’re doing with it.